Behavioral Interview Topics & Questions To Ask [+ Template]

 - How do you prioritize working with a large number of customers or clients?

-- Tell me about a time where you had to deal with a difficult client.
+- Tell me about a time when you had to deal with a difficult client.
 Why were they difficult, and how did you handle the situation?

 Adaptability

 The importance of adaptability questions depends on the variability of your company.
-If your company is in constant change, how applicants have adapted to change will be vital to their success.
+If your company is in constant change, the applicant’s ability to adapt to change will be vital to their success.
 Positive answers show they are able and willing to step up in a variety of different situations.
 Poor answers show they may be reluctant to learn new skills and techniques or voluntarily help others.
-However, they may also reflect an inability to establish necessary boundaries with co-workers and seek help if their workload is unsustainable.
+However, poor answers may also reflect an inability to establish necessary boundaries with co-workers and seek help if their workload is unsustainable.

 - Tell me about a time when there was change at your company that impacted you or your team.
 How did you deal with the situation?